cargomail-org/grip/README.md

 ## 3-Legged Identity Propagation

 The sequence diagram illustrated in Figure&nbsp;3 shows the 3-legged identity propagation flow for the user authenticated at the IdP, where the Client requests access to resources stored on the RS on behalf of the authenticated user using a token generated on the AS.
-This flow does not support relaying.

 The sequence diagram is self-explanatory; the OIDC authentication flow is omitted for clarity.